 Specialty Care Guidelines

 Specialty care disciplines have their own guidelines and considerations for proper treatment.
 Connecting primary care providers with specialists allows them to receive the relevant expertise to successfully treat patients.
-The Northeast Telehealth Resource Center compiles Resources for Clinical Telehealth Guidelines, Standards, Policies for programs to consider when implementing a specialty service.
 For example, a set of guidelines reviewed by the American College of Radiology (ACR), the American Association of Physicists in Medicine (AAPM), and the Society for Imaging Informatics in Medicine (SIIM) document the technical standard for transmitting and reviewing medical imaging.

 Program Clearinghouse Examples

 - School-based Consultations for Rural Pediatric Telehealth (SCRiPT) Network

 - Summit Healthcare Telemedicine Program

 - The Center for Rural Emergency Services and Trauma (CREST) and Tele-ED programs